All courses 290 min6 chaptersBuilderanthropic

 Key facts

-3. File storage operations (upload, download, list, retrieve, delete) are free; file content is billed as input tokens when referenced in a Messages request [1].
+3. Storage operations (upload, download, list, delete) are free; file content is billed as input tokens on each Messages reference [1].

-7. You can only download files created by skills or the code execution tool — not files you uploaded yourself [1].
+6. You can only download files created by code execution or skills — not files you uploaded [1].

 Content block types by file format